 #5.
 Ride wait times

 One notable exception was The Incredible Hulk, which had a short (less than 60 minute) wait during most of our visits.
-The other exception was Hagrid’s which required a Virtual Line.
-However, we were able to snag virtual ride times on Hagrid’s many times!
+The other exception was Hagrid’s which is sometimes virtual line and sometimes standby.

 #6.
 Character Meet-and-Greets at Universal